Larisa-Antsifrova/se-school-hw05-microservices/03.auth-microservice/README.md

 ## Description

-- When the app is launched, the ports are assigned dynamically.
+- The ports are assigned dynamically.
-- Once the microservice is up, it sends HTTP request to Service Registry to register itself with current ip and port.
+- Once the microservice is up, it sends an HTTP request to Service Registry to register itself with current IP and port.
 - The microservice receives requests from API Gateway and replies back.

 ## Location in the app's architecture